 Northern leaf blight disease (Exserohilum turcicum) is a yield-limiting disease that affects maize crops.

-Northern leaf blight disease (Exserohilum turcicum) is a yield-limiting disease that affects maize crops.
-The disease is most prevalent during moderate temperatures (17°C to 27°C) with prolonged periods of moisture and typically appears at or after silking.
+Northern leaf blight (Exserohilum turcicum) is a yield-limiting disease that affects maize crops.
+It is most prevalent during moderate temperatures (17°C to 27°C) combined with prolonged periods of moisture, and typically appears at or after silking.
 Yield losses are most severe when northern leaf blight infects maize plants early and reaches the upper leaves by the beginning of ear fill.

-When infected, northern leaf blight forms elliptical, grey to tan lesions on leaves that range from 1 to 6 inches long.
-Infection often starts from the lower leaves where humidity is highest, northern leaf blight spores coat the area and give it a dark, dirty appearance.
+When infected, northern leaf blight forms elliptical, grey-to-tan lesions on leaves that range from 1 to 6 inches long.
+Infection often starts on the lower leaves, where humidity is highest.
+Northern leaf blight spores coat the area, giving it a dark, dirty appearance.
 This may cause plants to lose their lowest leaves, weakening the crop and reducing yields.
-Northern leaf blight management strategies are often used to combat the disease.
+Effective northern leaf blight management strategies are essential to combat the disease.

-Early signs of northern leaf blight can be pale and have a water soaked appearance on the lesion edges.
-Approximately 1 to 2 weeks after infection, the lesions turn elliptical and run parallel to leaf margins and are light tan.
+Early signs of northern leaf blight include pale lesions with a water-soaked appearance around the edges.
+Approximately 1 to 2 weeks after infection, the lesions become elliptical, run parallel to leaf margins, and turn light tan.

-Mature lesions can be 1 to 6 inches or more long and often have dark grey to greenish, dusty masses of fungal spores in their centre, giving it a dirty appearance.
+Mature lesions can be 1 to 6 inches or more in length and often contain dark grey to greenish, dusty masses of fungal spores in their centres, giving them a dirty appearance.

-Severe disease can cause extensive blighting of lower leaf tissue where they appear fully brown.
+Severe disease can cause extensive blighting of lower leaf tissue, which may appear fully brown.
 This weakens the crop and reduces yields.

-Northern leaf blight is caused by the fungus Exserohilum turcicum, which survives on maize residue, needing at least 6 hours of leaf moisture to infect plants.
+Northern leaf blight is caused by the fungus Exserohilum turcicum, which survives on maize residue.
+It requires at least 6 hours of leaf moisture to infect plants.
 In spring and early summer, wind and rain spread spores from the residue.

-Lesions appear about 7 days after infection, starting on lower leaves before tasseling and moving up as the season progresses.
+Lesions typically appear about 7 days after infection, starting on lower leaves before tasseling and progressing upward as the season continues.
 Wind can also carry spores from other fields, causing lesions higher up after tasseling.

 If lesions develop on the ear leaf around tasseling, yield losses can reach 30–50%.
 Late-season infections in the upper canopy have less impact.
 However, severe infections during early grain fill can weaken the plant, leading to stalk rot and standability issues.

-The life cycle of northern leaf blight is somewhat weather-dependent as certain conditions encourage the spread of the fungal pathogen between maize plants.
+The lifecycle of northern leaf blight is weather-dependent, as certain conditions encourage the spread of the fungal pathogen between maize plants.
 The cycle follows these key steps:

 This cycle repeats each season.
-Heavy dews, frequent light showers, high humidity, and moderate temperatures increase the spread and development of northern leaf blight disease.
-Lesions on the ear leaf and significant loss of green leaf area can result in yield loss, emphasising the role of environmental conditions in disease progression and the need for adequate disease control.
+Heavy dews, frequent light showers, high humidity, and moderate temperatures increase the spread and development of northern leaf blight.
+Lesions on the ear leaf and significant loss of green leaf area can result in yield loss, emphasising the role of environmental conditions in disease progression and the need for effective control.

-Yield loss from northern leaf blight can be significant, resulting in a loss of as much as 30% to 50%.
-If lesions appear on the ear leaf 2 weeks before, or 2 weeks after tasseling and conditions are favourable for disease development, this will see the greatest yield loss.
+Yield loss from northern leaf blight can be significant—ranging from 30% to 50%.
+If lesions appear on the ear leaf two weeks before or after tasseling, and conditions are favourable for disease development, this is when the greatest yield losses occur.

-In severe cases of northern leaf blight, lesions can merge together across large areas of leaves causing excessive blighting.
-This can reduce the photosynthetic capacity of the leaves, causing the plant to draw on stalk reserves to finish grain fill, leaving plants prone to stalk rot and standability issues.
+In severe cases, lesions can merge across large areas of leaf tissue, causing excessive blighting.
+This reduces the photosynthetic capacity of the plant, forcing it to draw on stalk reserves to complete grain fill.
+As a result, plants become prone to stalk rot and standability issues.

-Hybrids with partial resistance to northern leaf blight typically produce fewer and smaller lesions as well as fewer fungal spores which can reduce the spread and impact of the disease on yield.
+Hybrids with partial resistance typically produce fewer and smaller lesions, as well as fewer fungal spores—reducing the spread and impact of the disease on yield.

-Varietal resistance, although limited, can contribute to reducing infection levels.
+Varietal resistance, although limited, can contribute to lowering infection levels.

 Pioneer Research Hybrid Northern Leaf Blight Resistance Scores 2024